dcherednik/freebsd-xentime/README.md

 enables getting runstate information from hypervisor

-It just wery simple module that can do only one - count ticks stolen by XEN hypervisor
+It just very simple module that can do only one - to count ticks stolen by XEN hypervisor